ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

    :format: latex
 ..

-QiStreamBehavior dictates how data read operations will be performed by defining whether or not interpolation and:raw-latex:`\or `extrapolation will be applied when the index of a read operation falls between, before or after stream data.
-QiStreamBehavior is an object that the user defines and includes in the definition of a stream (similar to how a QiType is defined for a QiStream).
-Note that if you do not assign a specific Stream Behavior object to a stream, it will assume the default behavior which is *Mode* = *Continuous* (with no overrides) and a *QiStreamExtrapolation* = *All*.
+The QiStreamBehavior object determines how data read operations are performed by defining whether interpolation or extrapolation will be applied when the index of a read operation falls between, before, or after stream data.
+QiStreamBehavior is an object that you define and include in the definition of a stream (similar to the way a QiType is defined for a QiStream).
+Note that, if you do not assign a specific Stream Behavior object to a stream, the default behavior is assumed, which is *Mode* = *Continuous* (with no overrides) and *QiStreamExtrapolation* = *All*.

 The following table defines QiStreamBehavior objects: